klux21/limitless_times/README.txt

 limitless_times - time handling functions which overcome some annoying limits

-It did bother me that several time function are not only quite slow but also that it's not even possible to use those for the calculate my own age.
-It's just because of the implementations of functions like mktime or gmtime of most systems and C compilers are unable to handle dates before 1970 despite that the time_t value is a signed data type.
-Beside of that is there the nightmare of the daylight saving in the different times zones and correct time diffing between the times of different zones.
-It's kind of easy to do of course once you aware of the daylight saving rules as provided by the tz library.
-As it comes to myself I need some really fast and reliable functions for my application and network logging at the manufacturers all over the world.
+It did bother me since a while that the common time functions in C are not only quite slow usually but that it's not even possible to use them for any dates and times before 1970.
+It's because the implementations of those functions are usually unable to handle any negative time_t values.
+Beside of that is there that nightmare of the daylight saving rules in the different times zones.
+It's not hard to handle of course as long as you know the daylight saving rules.
+And if it comes to myself I did want some fast and reliable functions for my own applications and the network logging in the different systems all over the world.

 The wrappers for gmtime_r, mkgmtime, mktime and localtime_r here can handle Gregorian time even back to the age of dinosaur and also the same time span ahead in the future.

-And there are the functions mktime_of_zone() and localtime_of_zone() that provide a thread save conversions between time_t and the times of different time zones then the local one and care about the daylight saving rules of the several time zones.
+And there are the functions mktime_of_zone() and localtime_of_zone() as well which enable a thread save conversion between time_t and the times in given time zones and care about the daylight saving rules of those zones.

-Thread safety is is till an issue in new_mktime() and new_localtime_r() because that caring of an environment parameter like TZ which that can be adjusted at runtime requires updates of static pre-calculated values which contain the time-zone information.
+Thread safety is still a little issue in the wrappers new_mktime() and new_localtime_r() because the function are relying of the environment parameter TZ which can be adjusted at runtime.
+For speeding up the things a static pre-calculated struct is used that contains the local time-zone information.
-For being thread safe you need to call new_mktime() or update_time_zone_info() before creating any threads.
-After every change of TZ afterwards update_time_zone_info() must be called for the activation of the changes.
+For being thread safe you need to call update_time_zone_info() before creating any threads.
+After a changes of TZ or the local time zone afterwards update_time_zone_info() needs to be called again to activate the settings.
+The update of the static information isn't yet thread save implemented.

 The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the environment variable TZ is set and conforms the Unix standard.

-The values right searched in /etc/localtime if TZ referes to a file there as common in many Unix systems.
-The algorythm doesn't cares the true binary format of the time zone data base files but looks for the TZ value at the end of that file only.
-This hack should work in Linux and BSD for most countries and time zones but the big bunch of the historical daylight saving time rules which may apply in case of historical times are still ignored.
+The default value is searched in /etc/localtime if that file exists as common in many Unix systems.
+The algorythm doesn't cares the true binary format of the time zone data base files but extracts the TZ value at the end of that file only.
+This hack should work in Linux and BSD for most countries and time zones but the big bunch of the historical daylight saving time rules which may apply in case of historical times are currently ignored.

 Of course I doubt that any of us will go back in time for enjoying those old days again and for this it shouldn't be a big problem.
 Be aware that functions